 L.D.
 Witouski, Legislative Editor

-Shelter & Rescue have become big business; 2010 estimates exceed $20 million for imported mutts while American dogs languish in shelters.
+Shelter and Rescue operations have become big business; 2017 estimates exceed $35 million for cute imported mutts as American dogs languish in shelters.

 Recently, a letter was sent to the Editor in a Lancaster, Pennsylvania newspaper regarding the dishonesty of rescue organizations.
 The comment section was especially interesting since many did not believe the facts in the letter.

-In reading the Letters to editor mentioned above, the writer was asked to prove her allegations.
-Many of those that commented simply refused to believe that dogs were being imported into the United States by rescue groups.
-One particular individual asked why this phenomena would occur since there are, allegedly, so many homeless dogs available in shelters and rescues across the country.
+Many readers who commented simply refused to believe that dogs were being imported into the United States by rescue groups.
+One individual asked why this phenomena would occur since there are, allegedly, so many homeless dogs available in shelters and rescues across the country?
 Another person commented that dogs had to sit for 6-8 weeks before entering U.S. soil.
-Rather than research the subjects themselves, duped by animal rights activists, they accused the writer of misinformation.
+Good questions.

 The Centers for Disease Control and Prevention (CDC) has regulations on the importation of dogs and cats into the United States.
-In general, they require that dogs be vaccinated against rabies at least 30 days prior to entry, except for puppies younger than 3 months and dogs originated or located for 6 months in areas considered to be free of rabies.
-Young puppies get a pass and otherwise, any dog with an unexpired health certificate meets these requirements.
-This information is verifiable at the CDC website.
+In general, they require that dogs be vaccinated against rabies at least 30 days prior to entry, except for puppies younger than 3 months and dogs originated or located for 6 months in areas considered to be free of rabies .

 "The importation of dogs into the United States poses a risk for the introduction of rabies and other zoonotic diseases.
 Federal regulations (42 CFR 71.51) currently require proof of valid rabies vaccination for imported dogs, but allow the importation of some unvaccinated dogs, including dogs less than 3 months of age, provided certain requirements for confinement are met until the dog is vaccinated.
 Although there are no accurate surveillance data on the number of dogs imported each year, it is estimated based on extrapolated data that over 287,000 dogs were imported into the United States during 2006.
 Of these, approximately 25% were either too young to be vaccinated or lacked proof of valid rabies vaccination.
 Import trends suggest that an increasing number of unvaccinated puppies are being imported into the United States, mostly through commercial resale or rescue operations."

-Now that you have access to verifiable facts, you can ask those who do the importing yourself.
-More than likely, you'll be told they do it "to save the dogs".
-You can then ask them why they aren't spending that money and time on the alleged "overpopulation" dogs that are already here?
-The general public needs to stop listening to those whose intentions are less than honest and ask for facts and verifiable proof.
+Now that you have access to verifiable facts, you can ask ask them why they aren't spending that money and time on the alleged "overpopulation" dogs that are already here?
+Answer.
 Shelter imports are a business like any other.
-Cute, adoptable mutts or puppy mill stock can lead you down a dishonest, profitable path while American dogs suffer and die.
+Cute, adoptable small mutts and puppies support a dishonest, profitable path while larger American dogs suffer and die.